The following healthcare cybersecurity statistics in 2024 will be interesting, with a few surprising ones and some facts about hospital data breaches.

 The average cost per record for all lost or stolen records is $146.

-Now that you have the most interesting hospital data breaches and healthcare cybersecurity statistics in 2022, you should have a good idea of how significant these incidents are to everyone.
+Now that you have the most interesting hospital cybersecurity and healthcare data breach statistics in 2024, you should have a good idea of how significant these incidents are to everyone.

 These cybercrimes are likely to continue and even grow over the next several years without some new security protocols in place.

 The best solution that has the most promise is cloud computing with blockchain technology.